stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ## Functional requirements

 #### SONiC Application Extension
-- Provides its functionality as another Docker container running alongside SONiC core services
+- Provides its functionality as another Docker container running alongside with other SONiC services
 - Distributed as a Docker image available though Docker Hub or private registry
 - Docker image contains metadata required for SONiC Application Extension infrastructure to integrate the feature properly with other SONiC components
 - Can support warm-, fast-restart and must not break existing warm-, fast-restart functionality

 #### SONiC Application Extension Infrastructure
+- Every other core SONiC docker image is also a subject to the infrastructure
 - Provides an interface to manage application extensions
 - Performs validation of SONiC Application Extension Docker image
 - Provides SONiC Application Extension versioning mechanism